Estate Planning in Reading & Henley

 Although existing EPAs can still be used, if you were to lose mental capacity in future the EPA must be registered with the Office of the Public Guardian.
 If you have an existing EPA, we can assist your attorneys with the registration of this document when the time comes.

-If you need to temporarily delegate your property and financial affairs to an attorney, we can assist with the preparation of a general power of attorney.
+If you need to temporarily delegate your property and financial affairs to an attorney, we can assist with the preparation of a general Powers of Attorney.
 These are only suitable as temporary documents given that they cease to have any power if the donor loses mental capacity, and only last for twelve months.
 However, they have their uses, for instance, if you are going to be travelling abroad and need to appoint an attorney to assist you in your absence.
-We would be happy to assist in the preparation of a general power of attorney if this is required.
+We would be happy to assist in the preparation of a general Powers of Attorney if this is required.